AhmadFauzanZW/wilopo-cargo/README.md

 - Tailwind CSS for styling
 - React Router for navigation
 - Axios for API calls
+- React-i18next for internationalization
+- Recharts for data visualization
+- Lucide React for icons

 ### Backend
 - Node.js + Express.js